-The first Price List No 1 was issued in September 1960 to coincide with the launch to the public and was printed in Dark Blue on a single side of Pale Green paper.
+The first Price List No 1 was issued in September 1960 to coincide with the launch to the public and was printed in Dark Blue on a single side of Pale Blue paper.
 The next numbered Price List issued was No 2 which was dated February 1961 and this was quickly followed by No 3 in April 1961.
 These first three Price Lists were all printed onto one side only.
 After that the next, although unnumbered, was issued in August 1961 which was now printed on both sides of the sheet.
 Some of these have been seen overprinted in Red with the notification of a Purchase Tax surcharge and the corresponding subsequent price increases.
 The next Price List seen was issued in July 1962 and this one is printed on very Pale Pink paper.
 The next one was issued in November 1962, this time back on the Pale Green paper with this one advertising the ‘new’ Maserati and Vanwall cars.
 The next Price List seen was issued in August 1963 this time printed in Mid Brown onto Pale Cream paper.
 The next one seen is dated October 1963 printed in Blue on Pale Blue paper and a further Price list has recently been seen dated August 1964, printed in Black on Pale Green paper.
-This Price List seems to be the last typeset one produced since later Retail Price Lists have been seen dated March 1965 (on White paper), May 1965 (on Orange) and November 1965 (on White) but these are typewritten only but also having Wrenn’s railway items and the Master Mariner prices on the reverse.
+This Price List seems to be the last typeset one produced.

-The following are just typewritten on a single sheet of paper with the Wrenn Model Railways track items and the Master Mariner price lists on the rear
+The following are just typewritten on a single sheet of Orange coloured, quarto-sized paper (8″x10″) with the Wrenn Model Railways track items and the Master Mariner price lists on the rear.

 It is more than likely that some other interim ones probably do exist but as yet these have not been seen, in order to document them.
 So, until any of these additional ones are discovered, these listed above remain the only ones which we can say with any assurance that they exist.